solid-contrib/solid-file-manager/README.md

 # Solid File Manager

-A Google Drive-like file manager for Solid Pods, built with Next.js, React, and TypeScript.
+A file manager application for managing Solid Pods, built on Solid, with Next.js, React, and TypeScript.

 ## Overview